scala/scala-collection-laws/README.md

   d.
 Remove the `.nativeSettings` and maybe `.jsSettings` from the end of the definition of `lazy val sourcecode`
   e.
 Remove `lazy val native` and maybe `lazy val js` from the end of the file
   f.
 Run `sbt`, enter `project sourcecodeJVM` and then `publishLocal`, noting what it's called
-5. Alter `scala-collections-laws`'s `build.sbt` to request the local versions of the compiler and sourcecode
+5. Alter `scala-collection-laws`'s `build.sbt` to request the local versions of the compiler and sourcecode

 Now you can run `bash run.sh` to commence testing.
 (Note--this only tests the JVM build.)